breiting/codecad/docs/workflow.md

 Once finished with modeling, you can simply generate the output files either as `.stl` or as `.step` files with the following command.

 ```
-> ccad build project.json
+> ccad build
 ```

-## Start slicer (future idea)
+## Setup LSP

-In case of 3D printing, you can then generate the G-Code using `PrusaSlider`.
+If you want to work with LSP support make sure to generate the according files with the following command.

 ```
-> ccad slice project.json
+> ccad lsp
 ```